florentpoujol/Simpe-Hosted-Leaderboards/readme.md

 - gameName=[name]
 - emptyPlayersData=true

-Each player has its own unique id.
-As the game id, the player id can be any string.
+Each player has its own unique id which can be any string (with any characters).
 Send a POST request with the following parameters to set/update one player's data :

 - gameId=[id]